Sustainable Energy Europe and ManagEnergy Awards 2014: It’s Your Turn!

-Managed by the Executive Agency for Competitiveness and Innovation (EACI) on behalf of the European Commission's Directorate-General for Energy, the Sustainable Energy Europe (SEE) Awards and the ManagEnergy Local Energy Action Award are complementary competitions sharing the same ultimate goal: to provide institutional recognition and increased visibility to best-in-class sustainable energy initiatives.
+Managed by the Executive Agency for Competitiveness and Innovation (EACI) on behalf of the European Commission's Directorate-General for Energy, the Sustainable Energy Europe (SEE) Awards and the ManagEnergy Award are complementary competitions sharing the same ultimate goal: to provide institutional recognition and increased visibility to best in class sustainable energy initiatives.

-Sustainable Energy Europe AwardsFirst launched in 2006, the SEE Awards recognise and promote outstanding projects in energy efficiency, renewable energy sources and clean transport.
-Designed to welcome major stakeholders from the corporate and public sectors-as well as SMEs, multi-national industry associations, academic institutions and NGOs—the SEE Awards gather projects that contribute to the Europe 2020 strategy for smart, sustainable and inclusive growth and have a proven impact.
-The SEE Awards integrate five different categories according to different policy strands: awareness raising projects (Communicating), educational programmes (Learning), buildings (Living), energy savings (Consuming) and clean mobility schemes (Travelling).
+Sustainable Energy Europe AwardsFirst launched in 2006, the SEE Awards recognise and promote outstanding projects in energy efficiency, renewable energy and clean transport.
+The SEE Awards gather projects that contribute to the Europe 2020 strategy for smart, sustainable and inclusive growth and have a proven impact.
+The competition is open to stakeholders from the public and private sector including SMEs, multi-national industry associations, academic institutions and NGOs.
+The SEE Awards integrate five different categories according to different policy strands: awareness-raising (Communicating), educational programmes (Learning), buildings (Living), energy savings (Consuming) and clean mobility (Travelling).

 Read the full category descriptions here.

 ManagEnergy AwardRegional and local public authorities have an essential role to play in achieving Europe’s 2020 climate and energy objectives.
 Launched in 2007, the ManagEnergy Award is expressly designed to reward their achievements.
 This year’s ManagEnergy Award will focus on local and regional public authorities and energy agencies that are addressing fuel poverty, implementing renewable energy projects or innovative financing schemes for sustainable energy actions.

 Please note that the same project cannot participate in the two competitions simultaneously.